MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 }
 ```

-The `NavigateToCallHistoryPage` method converts the Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page to a `Fragment` with the `CreateFragment` extension method, and adds the `Fragment` to the fragment back stack.
+The `NavigateToCallHistoryPage` method converts the Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page to a `Fragment` with the `CreateSupportFragment` extension method, and adds the `Fragment` to the fragment back stack.
 Therefore, the UI defined in the Xamarin.Forms `CallHistoryPage` will be displayed, as shown in the following screenshot:

 [![](native-forms-images/android-callhistorypage.png "Android CallHistoryPage")](native-forms-images/android-callhistorypage-large.png#lightbox "Android CallHistoryPage")